BenBrostoff/BenBrostoff.github.io/privacy.md

-Last updated: May 4, 2017
+Last updated: August 23, 2022

-Intellectual Personal Assistant ("us", "we", or "our") operates a mobile application (the "App").
-This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Site.
+Medley Relay Consulting ("us", "we", or "our") operates applications (collectively, the "App").
+This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of our applications.

 We use your Personal Information only for providing and improving the App.
 By using the App, you agree to the collection and use of information in accordance with this policy.